dmlc/dgl/examples/pytorch/lda/README.md

 DGL usage
 ---
+The corpus is represented as a bipartite multi-graph G.
 We use DGL to propagate the information through edges to aggregate the distributions in doc/word nodes.
 For scalability, the phi variables are transient and updated during message passing.
 The gamma / lambda variables are updated after the nodes receive all edge messages.